-Some days back, what is a Solace event broker which is a proprietary software of Solace as well as what the logs says when it is freshly booted.
-Since some days I was making some research about some useful commands when handling solace.
+Some days back, I was playing around with Solace event broker which is a proprietary software of Solace as well as what the logs says when it is freshly booted.
+I was making some research about some useful commands when handling solace.
 In this blog post, we are going to see some of the basics command about solace versions and how to upgrade it.
 The upgrade process is not as simply as doing a “yum update” though the system can be updated in that way, but its not going to affect the proprietary software within.
 So let’s see how to make an upgrade of a standalone software event broker in the right way as per solace.

 Prior before an upgrade, always make a survey or some verification of the system.
 It depends if you are running the appliance on HA, Cluster mode etc..
 I am going to focus only on the upgrade process.
 Solace had spoken about the broker upgrade which is very helpful.